Preparing for the shuttle run

 Including running in your training program is essential, however there are other forms of cardiovascular fitness that can be beneficial to add to your training.
 These include:

 Shuttle run training tips

 The only sure way to make significant improvements in the shuttle run is to train well to improve your fitness.
 Level 9.6 is the pass mark, it is a good idea to try and achieve higher than this in training.
-Too often we see people fail the test who thought they would just get it on the day.
-Hoping is not a strategy.
+Too often we see people fail the test who thought they would just get it on the day without putting the necessary effort into training.

 There are plenty of Shuttle Run/Beep Test apps that you can download to prepare for the test.
 You should also make sure you practice on a 20m flat section.
 This can easily be measured on a netball or basketball court.
 Please be aware that versions of the Shuttle Run may vary and self-administered tests should be used as a guide only.

 Use an efficient running and turning technique.
 This can help conserve energy for the later stages of the test.
 Don't run further than you need to, as you come to the turn, time it so that one foot just touches the line, turn sharply and not in a wide arc.